Why do pests cause problems in apartments so often

 1. Main entry points are close to everyone and have high traffic

 Unless pests are already in your apartment, the only way they are going to get in is from outside.
-This means pest prevention involves either sealing off entry points into your apartment or making sure the established entry points stay closed.
+This means pest prevention involves sealing off entry points into your apartment.

 Unfortunately, this is pretty hard to control as a renter and just for apartments in general.
 The most common entry points are going to be through open doors and windows.